 The Golden Grizzlies have received significant individual commendations during Beam's tenure as well.
-Along with two conference Defensive Players of the Year (Taylor Humm, 2014; Brittany Dunn, 2010) and a Setter of the Year (Ciara Schultz, 2015), Beam has coached 12 first-team all-league performers and 16 all-conference honorees in eight seasons.
+Along with two conference Defensive Players of the Year (Taylor Humm, 2014; Brittany Dunn, 2010) and a Setter of the Year (Ciara Schultz, 2015), Beam has coached 13 first-team all-league performers and 20 all-conference honorees in 10 seasons.
 All six of Oakland's all-tournament team performers have been under Beam's watch, including 2014 Horizon League Tournament MVP, Sammy Condon.

 Oakland's record book has been re-written with the success of Beam's squads.
 Of Oakland's 14 team season statistical categories, 10 have been set since his arrival, including six during the 2014 season.
-Individually, Oakland's record holders in career kills (Meghan Bray, 1,578), career and season assists (Ciara Schultz, 3,725 and 1,279), career blocks (Amanda Baker, 403), career block assists (Amanda Baker, 361), career service aces (Ciara Schultz and Melissa Deatsch, 126), season service aces (Melissa Deatsch, 74), career aces per set (Melissa Deatsch, 0.59) sets played (Melissa Deatsch, 476), and season digs (Alli Kirk, 622) have shown brightly under Beam's watch.
+Individually, Oakland's record holders in career kills (Meghan Bray, 1,578), career and season assists (Ciara Schultz, 3,725 and 1,279), career blocks (Amanda Baker, 403), career block assists (Amanda Baker, 361), career service aces (Melissa Deatsch, 200), season service aces (Melissa Deatsch, 74), career aces per set (Melissa Deatsch, 0.59) sets played (Melissa Deatsch, 476), and season digs (Alli Kirk, 622) have shown brightly under Beam's watch.

 The program has also thrived academically since his arrival.
 In his first year Beam led the team to a marked improvement surpassing the 3.0 grade point average mark.
 In 2009-10, the Golden Grizzlies posted better than a 3.3 cumulative GPA earned a first-ever American Volleyball Coaches Association (AVCA) Team Academic Award.
 Since then, the Golden Grizzlies have earned four AVCA Team Academic Awards, including three consecutively.